 Well, doing it with a minor is a whole heap of trouble for a UC cop...

+I didn't really like the new episoe of the season, hopefully when I watch the second one, it will be better.
 Most ridiculous part of the new season was every carpenter in the Cohen house had their shirt off, that would not happen in a million years.
 I know it's the OC but it was just too over the top.

 Also, I noticed that the pickup truck the carpenter drove the kids to school in, wouldnt look so beat up or small in the OC. you know it would be this deluxe huge truck, not a little S10 or whatever it was.
 Also, its really hard to find a contractor who will start working on a job the next day. especially one thats already been started.
 And if Kirsten knows contractors, then why didnt she pick a dependable one in the first place?